norfluxX/Tomcat-Java-WebApp-DevOps-Pipeline/README.md

-# Dynamic Web Project developed in Java, packaged using Maven, QA using SonarQube and deployed on Apache Tomcat using Jenkins pipeline along with notifications.
+# Dynamic Web Project developed in Java, packaged using Maven, QA using SonarQube, and deployed on Apache Tomcat using Jenkins pipeline along with notifications.
-Eclipse IDE is used to develop the project and the same was converted into maven and was hosted on apache tomcat server with the help of Jenkins tool.
+Eclipse IDE used to develop the project and the same was converted into maven and was hosted on the Apache Tomcat server with the help of the Jenkins tool.

-As soon as a commit happens on the master branch, webhook will trigger the build to create new package/artifact and the project will be deployed on apache tomcat in realtime.
+As soon as a commit happens on the master branch, webhook will trigger the build to create new package/artifact and the project will be deployed on Apache Tomcat in realtime.

 The whole project is carried out on AWS Cloud.